 There is a shortage of applied plant breeders in New Zealand and overseas - you will be in demand in the industry.
 Many graduates have employment before they graduate.

 - Postgraduate, NZQF Level 9

 - Available for international students studying in NZ

 When you study the Master of Science (Plant Breeding) at Massey University you will become a member of a significant international scientific community responsible for global food security.

-We work to ensure that our teaching fits with the changing environment, which means that you will emerge with a relevant qualification valued by potential employers.
+You’ll emerge with a relevant qualification valued by potential employers.

 Massey University’s Master of Science is primarily a 240 credit master qualification.
 This is made up of 120 credits of taught courses and a 120 credit research project.

-Or if you have already completed the BSc (Hons) or PGDipSc you can conduct a 120 credit thesis to achieve your masters qualification.
+Or if you have already completed the BSc (Hons) or PGDipSc you can conduct a 120 credit thesis to achieve your master's qualification.